Omdevsinh-Zala/profile/projects/profile/README.md

    ng add ng-profile-box
    ```

-This command will compile your project, and the build artifacts will be placed in the `dist/` directory.

-# How to add in your project
+# How to Integrate into Your Project

 1. After installing this package in your project import the component in `Component.ts` or `Module.ts` file
 ```